 Staying skinny is a matter of self-control

 Eating can be misused as a solution for emotional problems.
 People comfort themselves by eating.
-This quick fix (chocolate) is often easier than confronting the real, underlying problem.
-You may not even be aware that there is a problem under there.
+This quick fix (for example, chocolate) is often easier than confronting the real, underlying problem.
+You may not even be aware that there is a problem underneath.
 Becoming fat may be just a symptom of another problem.

 When you’re fat your hormones are sometimes out of whack.
-You may be physically unable to make the right dietary choices for yourself, because you just don’t have the mental energy.
+You may be physically unable to make the right dietary choices for yourself, because you just don’t have the mental energy, or because your gut bacteria are influencing your food choices (yes, they can).
 That sucks, because your weight is keeping you overweight, in a way.

 I felt as if I was really trying, but I was powerless against the weight gain.
 Until last year.